google/clusterfuzzlite/docs/running-clusterfuzzlite/google_cloud_build.md

 This document assumes the reader has set up builds using GCB before.
 Documentation on using GCB is available [here](https://cloud.google.com/build/docs/quickstart-build).
+To get the most of this page, you should have already set up your [build integration] and read the more
+[high-level document on running ClusterFuzzLite].
 This document also assumes your code is hosted on GitHub, but it should be mostly applicable if your code is hosted elsewhere.